kermitt2/grobid/doc/Grobid-java-library.md

 ## Javadoc

 The javadoc of the Grobid project is available [here](http://grobid.github.io/).
 All the main methods of the Grobid Java API are currently accessible via the single class [org.grobid.core.engines.Engine](http://grobid.github.io/grobid-core/org/grobid/core/engines/Engine.html).
-The various test files under `grobid-core/src/test/java/org/grobid/core/test` further illustrate how to use the Grobid API.
+The various test files under `grobid/grobid-core/src/test/java/org/grobid/core/test` further illustrate how to use the Grobid java API.